-In 2020 Chargers planned to have two men’s teams, one in the Southern Conference League and one in London Premier.
-The season is currently on hold due to the COVID-19 government and RFL advice.
+In 2021 Chargers will have two men’s teams, one in the Southern Conference League and one in London Premier.
+The season is expected to run from May to September.

 - Head Coach: Todd Peut